MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-and-authorization-provider-using-an-xml-database.md

 - Paste the following code into a text editor:

     [!code-xml[Main](how-to-use-managed-code-c-to-create-an-ftp-authentication-and-authorization-provider-using-an-xml-database/samples/sample4.xml)]
 - Save the code as "Users.xml" to your computer.
-For example, you could use the path "C:\Inetpub\XmlSample\Users.xml".
+For example, you could use the path `C:\Inetpub\XmlSample\Users.xml`.

 > [!NOTE]
 > For security reasons, this file should not be stored in a folder that is located in your Web site's content area.